Dice

 I can’t figure this contraption out.

-other spellings: bumfuzzle (verb), and bumfuzzling (adj.)
+variations: bumfuzzle (verb), bumfuzzling (adj.)

 ★ "Bumfuzzled" is one of those words that makes confusion sound colorful and homespun.
 It’s still common in Southern storytelling and humor. ★

-Origin
+Origin and Etymology

 First recorded in late 19th-century American English, likely a blend or variation of "dumfoozle" (British dialect) and "befuddle."
 Marked by dictionaries as chiefly South and South Midland in the U.S.

-Notes
+Usage Notes

 Still widely heard in the South and Appalachia, especially among older generations and in humorous writing.
 Outside the region, it’s often used to signal a folksy or Southern tone.